 Premises liability is a legal theory that holds an individual or entity – most often the property owner or occupier – responsible for injuries caused by dangerous conditions on the premises.
-The most common types of premises liability cases involve slip and fall and trip and fall injuries but can also include dangerous dog bites, burns, electric shock injuries, and other injuries caused by defective conditions on the property.
-If the owner of the place where you suffered your injury was at fault for the accident, contact a Premises liability lawyer today in Irvine, California.
+The most common types of premises liability cases involve slip and fall injuries but can also include dangerous dog bites, burns, electric shock injuries, and other injuries caused by defective conditions on the property.
+If the owner of the place where you suffered your injury was at fault for the accident, contact an Irvine premises liability lawyer today.

 Premises liability cases can be highly complex, as they often involve multiple parties with responsibility for causing the injuries.
 For example, a janitorial company is hired by a property management company to provide cleaning services.
 The janitorial company leaves a waxy substance on the floor of the bathroom causing someone to slip and fall.
 The janitorial company has liability as the entity that left the waxy substance on the floor, but the property management company, as well as the owner of the building, may also have liability for breach of their duty to keep the property in a reasonably safe condition.